Pregnancy Week by Week

 The Second Trimester

-Your baby: The second trimester, weeks 14 to 26, is Mother Nature’s gift to pregnant moms.
+The second trimester, weeks 14 to 26, is Mother Nature’s gift to pregnant moms.
 This is when you’ll experience the fabled “pregnancy glow!”.

-Your energy will return, your nausea will dissipate and you’ll start to show that adorable baby bump.
-This trimester also marks the halfway point, when you hit 20 weeks.
-Make sure you have regularly scheduled appointments with your doctor.
+Your Body: Your energy will return, your nausea will dissipate and you’ll start to show that adorable baby bump!

 The Third Trimester

-Your Body: The third trimester, weeks 27 to birth, can be challenging at times.
-Fatigue will return and it may be harder to sleep at night.
-You may also experience swelling in your ankles and backaches, and you might even begin to have pre-labor contractions, also known as Braxton-Hicks contractions.
-You’ll ramp up visits to your physician, with weekly appointments as you close in on your due date.
-But hang in there, it’s almost time to meet your little one.
+Your Body: Fatigue will return and it may be harder to sleep at night.
+You may also experience swelling in your ankles and backaches, and you might begin to have pre-labor contractions, also known as Braxton-Hicks contractions.
+Other common experiences during this period include heartburn, constipation, and the continuation of swelling in your ankles and feet.

 Your Baby: Your baby is gaining weight like a champ, and the lungs are in the final phase of development.
 Your baby’s eyes can open and close and even follow a light!
+Their bones are fully developed, but still soft and pliable at this stage.
 Those adorable layers of baby fat are in their final weeks of development, too.
-Don’t worry if you give birth a little bit early—baby is considered to be full-term by week 37.

 You and your baby have been through 40 weeks of incredible change, but the wait is almost over.
 Soon, you’ll be holding your newborn in your arms!